 The American West is an idea and a process as much as it is a location.
-Throughout the 19th and 20th centuries, depictions of the people, landscapes, and wildlife of the West fostered a sense of American identity that was rooted in a pioneering spirit of adventure and opportunity.
-Through nearly 80 paintings and sculptures ranging in date from 1822 to 1946, made by such artists as Frederic Remington, C. M. Russell, Albert Bierstadt, Thomas Moran, E. Irving Couse, John Sloan, and Maynard Dixon, this exhibition explores the nuances of a complex American West, including its often-challenging history, especially in relation to Indigenous people, and its vibrant cultural and artistic diversity.
+Throughout the nineteenth and twentieth centuries, depictions of the people, landscapes, and wildlife of the West fostered a sense of American identity that was rooted in a pioneering spirit of adventure and opportunity.
+Through nearly eighty paintings and sculptures ranging in date from 1822 to 1946, made by such artists as Albert Bierstadt, Thomas Moran, C. M. Russell, Frederic Remington, E. Irving Couse, John Sloan, and Maynard Dixon, this exhibition explored the nuances of a complex American West, including its often-challenging history, especially in relation to Indigenous people, and its vibrant cultural and artistic diversity.

 Organized by the Petrie Institute of Western American Art, Denver Art Museum.

 Enjoy these family activities relating to Creating the American West in Art.

 Spanish translation sponsor

 Maynard Dixon.
 Wide Lands of the Navajo, 1945.
 Oil on canvas board, 24 x 38 in.
 Denver Art Museum: Roath Collection, 2013.100

 E. Martin Hennings.
 Rabbit Hunt, ca. 1925.
 Oil on canvas, 35 1/2 x 39 1/2 in.
 Denver Art Museum: William Sr. and Dorothy Harmsen Collection, 2001.449. © E. Martin Hennings

 Thomas Moran.
 A Snowy Mountain Range (Path of Souls, Idaho), 1896.
 Oil on canvas, 14 x 27 in.
 Denver Art Museum: Roath Collection, 2013.109